aukan/modella-bcrypt/README.md

 modella-bcrypt
 ======

-Adds hashed field using bcrypt-nodejs and a compareField method to verify it.
+Adds a hashed field to a model using bcrypt-nodejs and a method to verify it.
 Can be used for password encryption.

 # Installation